Trout hits milestone homer to lead Angels over Royals 6-3

 ANAHEIM, Calif.
+(AP) — Mike Trout’s 250th home run was memorable in more ways than one.

-(AP) — Mike Trout drove a long homer for the 250th of his career, Shohei Ohtani also went deep and the Los Angeles Angels beat the Kansas City Royals 6-3 on Saturday night.
+Trout’s solo shot to left-center off traveled 473 feet and made him the sixth AL player to reach 250 homers before his 28th birthday as the Los Angeles Angels beat the Kansas City Royals 6-3 on Saturday night.

-Trout’s solo shot to left-center off starter Jakob Junis (3-5) made him the sixth AL player to reach 250 homers before his 28th birthday.
-The 473-footer was also his second longest since Statcast began measuring them in 2015 and the third longest in the majors this season.
+The first-inning blast off Royals starter Jakob Junis (3-5) was also his second-longest since Statcast began measuring them in 2015 and the third-longest in the majors this season.

-Griffin Canning (2-1) pitched seven shutout innings, becoming the second Angels’ starter to go at least seven, which is worst in the majors.
-The rookie right-hander retired the first 12 Royals he faced and allowed three hits with five strikeouts.
-Ty Buttrey worked the final 1 2/3 innings for his second save.
+“I didn’t see it land.
+I stopped watching,” Angels manager Brad Ausmus said.
+“As soon as he hit it, I knew it was gone.”

+Shohei Ohtani also went deep and Griffin Canning pitched seven shutout innings as the Angels got their fourth win in five games this season against the Royals.

 Ohtani’s two-run homer to right in the sixth was his second of the season.
 Last season’s AL Rookie of the Year missed the first 34 games following Tommy John surgery.